iundarigun/learning-aws/README.md

 - Default output format - we can digit text, json or table

 After this, we can see the configure profile runing command `aws configure list`.

+### Usage

+Today, a good practice is use a linux EC2 instance to conect to AWS Cli.

 ## S3
 Amazon Simple Storage Service [Amazon S3](https://aws.amazon.com/s3/?nc1=h_ls) is an object storage service that offers industry-leading scalability, data availability, security, and performance.